 Difficulty: Fitness (Grade 2: Moderate) Technical (Grade 1: Easy)

-Safety Notes: The trail is unmarked in sections, and a map is recommended.
+Safety Notes: The trail is unmarked in sections, and a map and GPS app are recommended.
 The trail would be significantly harder to follow in snow.
 Given the limited mobile reception until near the top, it is also advisable to carry a snake bite kit, a well-stocked first aid kit, and an EPIRB.

 Download and the South Rams Head GPX file